Marriage (Attack in Black album)

 Marriage is the debut album by Canadian rock band Attack in Black, released on July 31, 2007.
 The album was released by Dine Alone Records as both a CD and digital download.
 The album debuted at #85 on the Canadian Albums Chart.
+The album featured the single "Young Leaves", which was a hit on rock radio stations in Canada.
 The album won "NXNE Favourite New Indie Record Release" at the 2007 CASBY Awards.

 Critical reception

 Ben Conoley of Punknews.org praised the band's debut album, saying that "Marriage is an absolutely beautiful blend of punk, rock and folk, with each element coming together almost perfectly with each stylistic influence making appearances at all the right times and almost always with enough show.
 The songs demonstrate an incredible amount of maturity, which one may not expect from a band's first full-length."